AI Sex Change: How AI Is Shaping Gender Transitions

 These tools help in many ways like changing how your face looks, adjusting your voice, giving emotional support or even helping doctors make better treatment plans.
 Let’s take a closer look at the most common AI tools and how they work in real life.

 a.
-Face Transformation Apps
+Face Transformation Tools

 Tip: These apps can be fun and helpful but remember, they’re not always accurate.
 Don’t expect them to show what you will look like after surgery or hormone therapy.